 How does today's climate change differ from similar events in the past?
 What does the best science tell us about where we are heading?
 And how does research suggest we should respond to the challenges?
-CSIRO summarises the key peer-reviewed research in an easy-to-read, free-access, online book -Climate Change: Science and Solutions for Australia.
+CSIRO summarises the latest peer-reviewed research in a new online book -Climate Change: Science and Solutions for Australia.